CV Example Project Manager

 This means clearly headed sections in 16 or 14pt with plenty of white space in between.
 While it’s fine to make use of colour to bring your CV to life, neutral colours such as blue and gray convey professionalism better than garish colours such as red, yellow, pink or purple.

 Choosing the right fonts can help get the attention of recruiters and hiring managers.
 With its clear and crisp appearance, Arial is a popular choice.
 Calibri also makes for a pleasant reading experience as it allows you get a lot of text on the page without your CV looking cluttered.
-Use one of our resume templates to ensure a professional presentation of your skills and work experience.
+Use one of our cv templates and resume templates to ensure a professional presentation of your skills and work experience.

 Hopefully, you now have everything you need to create your own project manager CV.